Stephen Robert Morse: Other activities

+As of 2024, Morse was managing director of the Morse Code Group.

 Style

 Morse has said that working effectively within smaller budgets and limited time are important in making modern documentaries that deliver impact, as 24-hour news coverage and the rise of social media makes it such that documentaries must cover ground quickly while also providing in-depth characters and perspectives not gained from the news.
 This was why he initially released EuroTrump, originally called Wilders, only three months after the Dutch elections.
-He believes in a no frills approach to making documentaries while maintaining the highest artistic quality possible in productions.
+He believes in a no-frills approach to making documentaries, while maintaining the highest artistic quality possible in productions.
 Commenting on EuroTrump, he said, "We only shoot the scenes we need, and never use more crew than we absolutely have to."